Anvitha-create/password-strength-checker/README.md

 ---

-# ✨ Features
+#✨ Features

-- Checks if your password has:
+- ✅ Checks if your password includes:
   - Minimum 8 characters
-  - At least one number
+  - At least one number 🔢
-  - At least one uppercase letter
+  - At least one uppercase letter 🔠
-  - At least one lowercase letter
+  - At least one lowercase letter 🔡
-  - At least one special character
+  - At least one special character ✨
-- Provides fun, emoji-filled feedback to guide you
+- 🤩 Provides fun, emoji-filled feedback to guide you
-- Keeps asking for passwords until you type `exit`
+- 🔁 Keeps asking for passwords until you type `exit`

+---

 # 🛠️ Technologies Used

 - Python 3
-- re (Regular Expression module)
+- `re` (Regular Expression module)

 ---
 #💡 Sample Output
 ![Output Screenshot](IMG_20250609_125430.jpg)

+---